Hyperparameters

 Note

 If not done yet, you may be interested in reading our advice to improve your knowledge table.
-The default Scyan
+The default Scyan parameters should work well for most cases, so you should first check your knowledge table.

 Main parameters